cjekel/piecewise_linear_fit_py/examples/README.md

 ## force a fit through data points

 Sometimes it's necessary to force the piecewise continuous model through a particular data point, or a set of data points.
-The following example finds the best 4 line segments that go through the first and last data point.
+The following example finds the best 4 line segments that go through two data points.

 ```python
 # initialize piecewise linear fit with your x and y data